Brenau University: Northeast Georgia History Center

 During the 1970s, James and Francis Mathis started collecting artifacts from the early days of those who settled in Northeast Georgia.
 A number of items were soon displayed at Gainesville's Home Federal Savings Bank.
 As others in the community started to express an interest in remembering the past, a nucleus began to be formed with plans to start a museum.

 The City of Gainesville made available to the group a vacant fire station building downtown.
 Volunteers then began collecting objects that would relate to the history of this area.
 The Georgia Mountain History Museum was underway.
 School children, tourists, and home-folks were soon attracted to the museum.

 By the early 1990s, it was realized that the future of the museum had to include its own building in a more accessible location.
 The turning point came in 1995 when Brenau University President John Burd committed a tract of campus property for the History Museum, the White Path Cabin, and a blacksmith shop donated by Hoyt Herrin.
 Volunteers started soliciting the community for contributions and, after some years of stop and go, architectural plans were finally completed and all stood in readiness for its grand opening, held in May 2004.

 Today, the Northeast Georgia History Center at Brenau University is a not-for-profit institution dedicated to promoting and displaying historical artifacts and displays from the northeast Georgia area from the past 150 years with on-site education programming for school groups, families and adults.

-Additional programs

 Center for Lifetime Study/Brenau University Learning and Leisure Institute (BULLI)

 The Brenau University Learning and Leisure Institute offers non-credit classes for mature adults looking to stimulate their thinking and expand their knowledge.
 A variation on common Elderhostel programs, BULLI is made available to and oriented towards adults in the Northeast Georgia community who are seeking academically oriented continuing education.

 In April 2012 BULLI expanded to a Braselton satellite campus in cooperation with that Georgia city's government.